VILSECK, Germany — Tucked away in the woods between Freihung and Vilseck is a family hiking gem called the Beaver Nature Trail, or Biberlehrpfad.

 Eventually the trail turns from gravel road to a narrow dirt path, which is inaccessible for strollers.
 The path winds its way next to wetlands providing opportunities to spot signs of beavers and for watching dragonflies dance through the air as they hunt insects.

 For an enjoyable nature experience, take along plenty of water, wear sturdy shoes, carry binoculars and bring along an appetite for adventure.
-Mosquitos and ticks are active during the warmer months, so wear bug spray and check yourself for bites.
+Mosquitoes and ticks are active during the warmer months, so wear bug spray and check yourself for bites.

 GPS: St2166, 92249 Vilseck, GPS coordinates: 49.621460, 11.857743